 With the surge of massively multiplayer online games, most college and university students today are familiar with, and tend to prefer an environment where they get to interact with other players in either a cooperative or competitive fashion.
 Games like this are bringing millions of people from around the world together in virtual worlds, mirroring the phenomenon of increased internationalization and cross-border cooperation between businesses as well.

-In online business simulation games, students form the management team of a virtual company, that competes against other companies in the same market for a slice of the consumer pie.
+In online business simulation games, students form the management team of a virtual company that competes against other companies in the same market.
 And with a fully web-based platform supported by an in-game messaging system, these teams can form anywhere in the world to improve cross-campus cooperation and create exciting competitions between partner universities.

-With the mission to enlighten our future leaders on strategy and business management, Cesim simulations has long been the simulation provider for one of the biggest international student competitions in the world, the Peak Time.
-Participants test their business analytical and decision making skills by strategizing against each other with the goal of acquring the biggest share of the market and having a sustainable growth.
+With the mission to enlighten our future leaders on strategy and business management, Cesim simulations has long been the simulation provider for many international student competitions in the world.
+In these competitions participants can test their business analytical and decision making skills and also meet like-minded individuals from all over the world.

 For more information on the simulated game environment, refer to the typical game flow of business simulations.

 Another appeal of many games is their real time feedback on decisions made.
-This not only makes them more engaging, but helps students to practice a number of different strategies in a short period of time to discover what works best.
+This not only makes them more engaging, but helps students to put in practice the theories they learn in class.
+They can practice a number of different strategies in a short period of time to discover what works best.

 Cesim simulations employ a round-based system, thus giving students the opportunity to strategize with their teammates before making the final decisions, and allowing instructors to schedule and manage courses better.
-The dynamic aspect is prevalent however in the decision-making areas, where students can immediately see the effect of their choices once they start experimenting with the decisions.
-After every decision-making round, students' decisions will be simulated against other teams and the results of the round are immediately available on the simulation platform.
+The dynamic aspect is prevalent in the decision-making areas, where students can immediately see the effect of their choices once they start experimenting with the decisions.
+After every decision-making round, students' decisions will be contrasted against those of the other teams, and the results of the round are immediately available on the simulation platform.

 Want to explore Cesim simulation games and test how interactive they are?
 Get your free trial here.